-With the pandemic and economic challenges, more of our neighbours than ever are struggling.
-By coming together, we can support United Way as they continue to be there for the most vulnerable as we recover and rebuild.
+With the rising cost of living, more of our neighbours than ever are struggling.
+By coming together, we can support United Way as they create resilient, connected, and thriving communities.

 United, we can make real change happen in our community.
 Please do local good in these challenging times and consider purchasing tickets to support United Way.